prathimacode-hub/IoT-Spot/Minor Scripts/Arduino/home security alert system/readme.md

 Noone, other than who know the correct password, can open the door.

 ## Workflow of the Project
 - Arduino takes input from keypad, that is, password of length 4, consist of digits and letters, output display on the LCD.
 After pressing 4 digits/letters, arduino checks whether it is a correct password or not.
+In code, we have decided the correct password, if anybody want to change the password, he/she can do by modifying the code.
 - If it is a correct password, then the servomotor rotates at 90 degrees, and door is opened now.
 It is opened for 5 seconds, the count down will be displayed on LCD.
 After 5 sec, the servomotor rotates at 90 degrees in anti clockwise and closes the door.
 - If it is incorrect password, then the peizobuzzer creates noise and in LCD, message appears "Get away".